kwangjunahn/dion2-shard/README.md

 ### Distributed Data Parallel (DDP) Training

-To train a GPT-small model using Dion with 8 GPUs (adjust as needed for your setup):
+To train a GPT-small model using Dion2 with 8 GPUs (adjust as needed for your setup):
 ```bash
 torchrun --standalone --nproc_per_node=8 train.py --config configs/dion_160m.yaml
 ```